 Line 11 - Efficiency Gains included in lines 7 - 10

-This information is generally reportable at PPP level, as is the case this year.
+This information is generally reportable at PPP level.

 As NI Water has stated, the only legitimate efficiency gains that can be used are those that arise from a change in levels of service.